World Heritage Site

 WORLD Heritage sites in India

-The First sites on the list were the Ajanta Caves, Ellora Caves, Agra Fort, and Taj Mahal, all these were inscribed in the 1983 session.
+In India the First sites on the list were the Ajanta Caves, Ellora Caves, Agra Fort, and Taj Mahal, all these were inscribed in the 1983 session.

 At present there are 40 World Heritage Sites in India, out of these, 32 are cultural, 7 are natural, and 1 is mixed (meeting both cultural and natural criteria).

-Seven Natural Heritage sites of India are as follows:
+Seven Natural Heritage sites of India

 - Great Himalayan National Park Conservation Area (2014)